- Kitchen / Bathrooms — 187

 4.)
 Size Matters

-Size matters, and tiling is no exception!
+Size matters and tiling is no exception!
 Using larger tiles can enhance the size of a bathroom – the bigger, the better, except when they need to be cut down to fit around corners or in between fittings.
-The reason larger tiles make a bathroom look bigger is because there are less grout joints which reduce the number of lines.
+The reason larger tiles make a bathroom look bigger is that there are fewer grout joints which reduce the number of lines.

 5.)
 Tile Style

 What can have a real bearing on the perceived space in a bathroom is the colour and style of the tile.
 Light colours can make a room look bigger, which is much the same for tiles.
 Light-coloured tiles like cream or white can enhance the size of a bathroom, as these colours reflect more light than darker coloured tiles which, in turn, brings more light and space to the room.
 It’s fine to incorporate some darker tiles into the design, but just make sure you have at least half of the tiles in a lighter colour, so you can still improve the perception of space.

 To achieve the effect of a bigger bathroom, gloss tiles can really work wonders.
 Because the light bounces off the tiles and around the room, the space is increased.
 The only downside of gloss tiles is that they need to be cleaned more often than matt tiles.
 But cleaning is very easy – so don’t worry too much.

 Did you know mosaic tiling can make a bathroom look larger?
 This is because they keep the viewer’s eyes moving, tricking them into believing there’s a lot more space than there actually is.
 You could even try some mosaic borders.

 If you want the floor to appear as one big tile, you can plump for unified tiling, which achieves this effect.
 What it also does is make the surroundings look more prominent, therefore making the room appear bigger.
 All you need to do is choose large tiles and grouting that’s a similar colour to the tiles, remembering to position the tiles close together.

 9.)
 Use the Same Colour Tiles for the Floor and Wall